andreyluiz/ml-test/README.md

 ## Application

-The front-end application built in [Svelte](https://svelte.dev/) is a way to input attributes fro an hypotetical client.
+The front-end application built in [Svelte](https://svelte.dev/) is a way to input attributes for an hypotetical client.
 When clicking predict, the Machine Learning model will run the prediction for the given input.

 To run the application: